Mmarcos01/BusMall/README.md

 ## BusMall

 Build an app that displays potential products to individuals in focus groups (three products at a time, side-by-side-by-side) no duplicate product images should display concurrently.
-Track and display user data of votes and views.
+Track and display user data of votes and views with a responsive chart.

 ### Author: Marie Marcos